AiredaleDev/murakumo/README.md

 - So it's really just Fortran with region-based memory-management and some second-order logic in the type system.
 - I kind of hate the way arena allocators in Rust work (or maybe I'm getting skill-issued by them, they don't do that in C) so RBMM it is.
 - (scope-creep kickstarter stretch-goal) OpenMP-style parallel-for -- at this point you might as well target MLIR instead of rolling your own backend.
-- (ROUND TWO) PTX generation/`acc for` construct -- If we want to tie this in with GPUs then we'll have to tag regions with a "device" and make the runtime a little heaiver.
+- (ROUND TWO) PTX/ROCm/OpenCL generation with an `acc for` construct -- If we want to tie this in with GPUs then we'll have to tag regions with a "device" and make the runtime a little heaiver.
 Oh well, the spirit of this project is "anything that is interesting to compile."

 ### Pedagogical Goals